Canopy (botany): Ecology

-Forest canopies have unique structural and ecological complexities and are important components of the overall forest ecosystem.
-They are involved in critical functions such as rainfall interception, light absorption, nutrient & energy cycling, gas exchange, as well as providing habitats for a diverse range of wildlife.
+Forest canopies have unique structural and ecological complexities and are important for the forest ecosystem.
+They are involved in critical functions such as rainfall interception, light absorption, nutrient and energy cycling, gas exchange, and providing habitat for diverse wildlife.
 The canopy also plays a role in modifying the internal environment of the forest by acting as a buffer for incoming light, wind, and temperature fluctuations.

 The forest canopy layer supports a diverse range of flora and fauna.
-It has been dubbed “the last biotic frontier” as it provides a habitat that has allowed for the evolution of countless species of plants, microorganisms, invertebrates (e.g. insects), and vertebrates (e.g. birds and mammals) that are unique to the upper layer of forests.
+It has been dubbed "the last biotic frontier" as it provides a habitat that has allowed for the evolution of countless species of plants, microorganisms, invertebrates (e.g., insects), and vertebrates (e.g., birds and mammals) that are unique to the upper layer of forests.
 Forest canopies are arguably considered some of the most species-rich environments on the planet.
-It is believed that the communities found within the canopy layer play an important role in the functioning of the forest, as well as maintaining diversity and ecological resilience.
+It is believed that the communities found within the canopy layer play an essential role in the functioning of the forest, as well as maintaining diversity and ecological resilience.

 Climate regulation

-Forest canopies contribute to forest microclimate by controlling and buffering variations in climatic conditions.
-Forest canopies intercept rain and snowfall, thereby buffering the effects of precipitation on the local climate.
-Forest canopies also buffer the effects of temperature within forests by creating vertical light gradients.
-Variations in forest microclimate are also driven by the structure and physiology of canopy trees and epiphytes.
-This produces feedback loops where forest microclimate both determines and is determined by the species identity, growth traits and forest stand composition of canopy trees.

 Forest canopies are significantly involved in maintaining the stability of the global climate.
 They are responsible for at least half of the global carbon dioxide exchange between terrestrial ecosystems and the atmosphere.
-Forest canopies act as carbon sinks which reduce the increase of atmospheric CO2 caused by human activity.
-The destruction of forest canopies would lead to the release of carbon dioxide which would result in an increased concentration of atmospheric CO2.
+Forest canopies act as carbon sinks, reducing the increase of atmospheric CO2 caused by human activity.
+The destruction of forest canopies would lead to the release of carbon dioxide, resulting in an increased concentration of atmospheric CO2.
 This would then contribute to the greenhouse effect, thereby causing the planet to become warmer.

+A PNAS study measuring variations in temperature across city neighborhoods found that areas of the city with greater canopy cover were substantially cooler than otherwise similar areas of the city.